lxtGH/SFSegNets/README.md

 # SFSegNets
 Implementation of Our ECCV oral paper: Semantic Flow for Fast and Accurate Scene Parsing.

-Our methods achieve the best speed and accracy trade-off on multiple scene parsing datasets.
+Our methods achieve the best speed and accuracy trade-off on multiple scene parsing datasets.

 Note that the original paper link is on [TorchCV](https://github.com/donnyyou/torchcv) where you can train SFnet models.
-However, that repo is over-complex.
+However, that repo is over-complex for further research and exploration.

+## Pretrained models and Trained CKPTs
+Please download the pretrained model including: resnet18-101 dfnetv1, dfnetv2

+## Training

+## Acknowledgement
+This repo is based on Semantic Segmentation from NVIDIA Thanks to SenseTime Research for Reproducing All these model ckpts.

-## Notice
+## Citation
-Now for better and easy usage, I decide opensource another repo incluing SFnet models which are better than orginal paper.

-**The code and models will be released in a month.**
+If you find this repo is usefull for your research, Please consider cite our paper: